ezz118/flappy-bird/README.md

   - Header file of bird.cpp
 - obstacle.cpp
   - Set the position, moving speed of the obstacle and the position of the "hole" of every obstacle.
-  - Provide a discriminant to check whether the bird hits the obstacle.
+  - Check whether the bird hits the obstacle.
   - Check whether the bird has passed the current obstacle or not.
 - obstacle.h
   - Header file of obstacle.cpp
 - startgame.cpp
-  - Execute the game.
+  - Execute the game with the main loop.
   - Generation of random game sets: It generates the heights of the obstacles' holes randomly.
 Besides, we use probability distribution to generate new obstacles.
   - Data structures for storing game status: The status of the bird is stored in a variable of class Bird.
 The status of the obstacles is stored in a list of obstacle classes.
 - startgame.h